Reserve Now or You'll Be Sorry

 An Even Mix of Ordinary and Outlandish

 It’s one of the more mundane cars on the list, but that doesn’t make the VW Golf any less of a car.
 Winning Motor Trend’s Car of the Year is high praise for a rental.

 Easily the best-looking Corvette since the C2, the C7 will probably be the car that wins you “uncle of the year.”
 You might even be able to get away with forgetting a few presents, so long as you promise a few joy rides around the block.

 Speaking of mundane, the BMW 328i is the most understated car on this list.
 But the 328i isn’t for showing off; this one is for you to enjoy from the driver’s seat.
 Perfect balance, handling, response — when you arrive you’ll also be seriously satisfied.

-If the Cadillac isn’t big enough an American luxury, reserve a Navigator and you’ll be set.
-It may look like you got separated from a presidential motorcade, but there’s enough room inside to comfortably cart around your immediate family, the presents you got them, and your extended family’s presents too.
+If the Cadillac isn’t big enough an American luxury, reserve a GMC Yukon Denali and you’ll be set.
+It may look like you got separated from a presidential motorcade, but there’s enough room inside to comfortably cart around your immediate family, the presents you got them and your extended family’s presents too.

 Every pro driver will tell you a car is only as good as its tires.
 Read the Story